Opendigitalradio/ODR-AudioEnc/README.md

 How to use
 ==========

-We assume that you have a ODR-DabMux configured for an ZeroMQ input on port 9000.
+We assume that you have a ODR-DabMux configured for an EDI input on port 9000.

     ALSASRC="default"